sanya-gera/Sentiment-Analysis/README.md

-# Hinglish Sentiment Analysis using NLP and Machine Learning
+## Hinglish Sentiment Analysis using NLP and Machine Learning

-## Overview

 This project explores **sentiment analysis on Hinglish (Hindi–English code-mixed text)** using both traditional machine learning models and modern transformer architectures.